Cam-ox/21TSOBTC-Diploma-of-Applied-Bitcoin/Assessment-Tasks/TSOBTC001-Assessment-Tasks-02.md

 1. Using this [Assessment Task Worksheet](/Resources/Student/TSOBTC001/TSOBTC001-AT02-Decentralised-Networks.md) create four relevant questions in each of the four areas.
 Refer to the [Open Learning Framework](/Resources/Student/TSOBTC001/Open-Learning-Framework.md) for additional guidance.
 1. Using [chat.openai](https://chat.openai.com/) prompt for answers to each of your questions on Decentralised Networks, one at a time.
-1. Review for quality, regenerate reponse if required
+1. Review for quality, regenerate response if required
-1. Update to localised speelling where required
+1. Update to localised spelling where required
 1. Use the formatting provided including bold, page breaks and tables where relevant
-1. Upon complettion, create a summary of reponses, using the Summary section in the Assessment Task document.
+1. Upon completion, create a summary of responses, using the Summary section in the Assessment Task document.
 1. Push completed worksheet to your Assessment folder

 <br>